 "San Clemente's Bicycle and Pedestrian Master Plan shall be fully integrated with the City's Circulation Element so as to comply in letter and spirit with California's Complete Streets Law, thereby creating a balanced multimodal transportation system for all."

 In February, 2014, San Clemente's City Council adopted its first Mobility and Complete Streets Element and Bicycle and Pedestrian Master Plan.
 Its goals and policies are anchored by transportation equity and public safety.

 At that time, we didn't know we were making Orange County and California history.
 In May, 2014, the Orange Section of the American Planning Association awarded San Clemente the top prize for transportation planning in the OC.
 Then in September, we were recognized with two statewide prizes: Awards of Merit were presented to the city for transportation planning and to me for California Planning Advocate of the Year.

 I still am amazed at our accomplishments.
 We didn't start this transportation planning project to win awards.
 We just focused on making a difference by embracing a better way to move people that would preserve village character while enabling our town to thrive.

 2014 marks the culmination of a 6-year personal mission for me: create the legal framework that provides San Clemente residents with the liberty to choose what mode of travel fits them best.
-We should all be able to lift our garage doors and decide--without risking life or limb- -among car, walking shoes, wheel chair, razor scooter, skateboard, or bicycle how we're going to get where we've chosen to go.
+Choosing between car, shoes, scooter, skateboard, wheelchair, or bicycle need not be controlled by personal safety.
 Simply, it's about freedom.

 Lots of people have asked me "how are you doing that here?"
 There may not be a single answer, but there is an overall philosophy I've developed as an advocate.
-It's the 4 P's: Preparation, Persistence, Patience and Positive thinking.
+It's the 5 P's: Preparation, Persistence, Patience, Partnership, and Positive thinking.